List of Big Eight Conference champions: Men's track & field

 The following are the MVIAA/Big Eight post-season champions from the 1908 through the 1996 season when the Big Eight was dissolved.
 Between the 1909 and 1924 seasons, the conference invited non-member schools to participate in the outdoor meets.

 Championships

 †Denotes school was not a member of the conference but would later join.

 ‡Kansas was forced to forfeit the 1977 title for using an ineligible athlete, thus the title was awarded to Oklahoma.

 ¥Kansas was forced to forfeit the 1978 indoor title for using an ineligible athlete, thus the title was awarded to Nebraska.

 Women's track & field

 The following are the MVIAA/Big Eight post-season conference champions from the 1974 through the 1996 season when the Big Eight was dissolved.

 Championships

 Volleyball

 The following are the MVIAA/Big Eight regular-season and post-season conference champions from the 1976 through the 1995 season when the Big Eight was dissolved.

 Championships

 Wrestling

 The following are the MVIAA/Big Eight post-season conference champions from the 1924 through the 1996 season when the Big Eight was dissolved.
+Kansas, Kansas State, and Colorado all eliminated their wrestling programs before the Big Eight conference dissolved.